impactdlt/keygen/README.md

 Copy and paste IOTA deposit address to ImpactDLT Coin Configuration Page.

-Copy IOTA SEED to be used in step 2.
+The IOTA SEED is to be used in step 2, do not close the page.

 ## Step 2: Encrypting the SEED
 This script will encrypt your IOTA SEED with a master password and AES256bit encryption.